InnerPlant/.github/README.md

 ---

+#### Tests
+Writing tests is a GREAT way to ensure that contributors don't break code.
+We should do more of it.
+CircleCI has a [really nice blog post](https://circleci.com/blog/test-driven-development-tdd/) on Test-Driven Development.
+We probably don't need to be that hardcore.
+Here are a few loose best practices:

+1. **Define Clear Testing Objectives**: Clearly define the objectives of your software testing efforts.
+Understand what aspects of the software you need to test, what quality attributes are most important, and what risks you want to mitigate through testing.

+2. **Start Testing Early**: Begin testing as early as possible in the software development lifecycle.
+Testing early helps identify issues sooner, making them easier and cheaper to fix.

+3. **Use a Combination of Testing Techniques**: Employ a combination of testing techniques, including unit testing, integration testing, and system testing Each type of testing focuses on different aspects of the software and helps ensure comprehensive test coverage.

+4. **Automate Testing Wherever Possible**: Automate repetitive and time-consuming tests to increase efficiency and reduce manual effort.
+Automated testing can be particularly beneficial for regression testing, where you need to ensure that changes haven't introduced unintended side effects.

+5. **Prioritize Tests Based on Risk and Impact**: Prioritize tests based on the level of risk and potential impact on the software's functionality and users.
+Focus more testing effort on critical and high-risk areas to ensure that they are thoroughly tested.

+6. **Test in Different Environments**: Test your software in various environments to ensure compatibility and reliability across different platforms, operating systems, browsers, and devices.
+This includes testing in development, staging, and production environments.

+---

 #### Pull Requests

 Code review is always a good idea.
-Consider using Pull Requests and tagging a couple of other contributors whenever you want to merge a series of commits into the active branch.
+Consider using Pull Requests and tagging a couple of other collaborators whenever you want to merge a series of commits into the active branch.
 Here are a few best practices:

 1. **Create Descriptive Titles**: Use clear and descriptive titles for your pull requests.
 A good title summarizes the changes introduced by the PR.